Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

 # Distro Support

-To build master against one of the different distros of hadoop, you only need to change the `hadoop.version`.
+To build Tachyon against one of the different distros of hadoop, you only need to change the `hadoop.version`.

 ## Apache